Lissy93/dashy/docs/developing.md

 - [`connect`](https://github.com/senchalabs/connect) - Minimilistic middleware layer for chaining together Node.js requests handled by the server file `MIT`
 - [`serve-static`](https://github.com/expressjs/serve-static) - Lightweight static Node file server `MIT`

+##### External Services
+The 1-Click deploy demo uses [Play-with-Docker Labs](https://play-with-docker.com/).
+Code is hosted on [GitHub](https://github.com), Docker image is hosted on [DockerHub](https://hub.docker.com/), and the demos are hosted on [Netlify](https://www.netlify.com/).

+### Notes

+#### Known Warnings

+When running the build command, several warnings appear.
+These are not errors, and do not affect the security or performance of the application.
+They will be addressed in a future update

+`WARN  A new version of sass-loader is available.
+Please upgrade for best experience.` - Currently we're using an older version of SASS loader, since the more recent releases do not seem to be compatible with the Vue CLI's webpack configuration.

+`WARN asset size limit: The following asset(s) exceed the recommended size limit (244 KiB).` - For the PWA to support Windows 10, a splash screen asset is required, and is quite large.
+This throws a warning, however PWA assets are not loaded until needed, so shouldn't have any impact on application performance.
+A similar warning is thrown for the Raleway font, and that is looking to be addressed.